-Consistent with guidance provided by the Department of Developmental Services, KRC prepared a report on "KRC Purchase of Service Expenditure and Demographic Data, Fiscal Year 2016/2017".
-The report focuses on ethnic groups, African-American, Hispanic, White, Asian and Other (encompasses all other ethnic groups other than the ones listed).
-The report provides data based on the identified ethnic groups for the 2016/17 Fiscal Year:
+Consistent with guidance provided by the Department of Developmental Services, KRC prepared a report on "KRC Purchase of Service Expenditure and Demographic Data, Fiscal Year 2017/2018".
+The report focuses on ethnic groups, African-American, Hispanic, White, Asian and Other (encompasses all other ethnic groups not listed).
+The report provides data based on the identified ethnic groups for the 2017/18 Fiscal Year:

-- Caseload Growth - > Total Annual Expenditures and Authorized Services by Ethnicity or Race - > Total Annual Expenditures and Authorized Services vs. Utilized by Ethnicity or Race - > Total Annual Expenditures and Authorized Services by Age Groups - ➤ Total Annual Expenditures and Authorized Services by Diagnosis, all ages - ➤ Consumers with No Purchase of Services by Ethnicity or Race
+- Caseload Growth - > Total Annual Expenditures and Authorized Services by Ethnicity or Race - > Total Annual Expenditures and Authorized Services vs. Utilized by Ethnicity or Race - > Total Annual Expenditures and Authorized Services by Age Groups - > Total Annual Expenditures and Authorized Services by Diagnosis, all ages - > Consumers with No Purchase of Services by Ethnicity or Race